Palm1r/QodeAssist/README.md

 ## Troubleshooting

+If QodeAssist is having problems connecting to the LLM provider, please check the following:

+1. Verify the IP address and port:

+    - For Ollama, the default is usually http://localhost:11434
+    - For LM Studio, the default is usually http://localhost:1234

+2. Check the endpoint:

+Make sure the endpoint in the settings matches the one required by your provider
+    - For Ollama, it should be /api/generate
+    - For LM Studio and OpenAI compatible providers, it's usually /v1/chat/completions

+3. Confirm that the selected model and template are compatible:

+Ensure you've chosen the correct model in the "Select Models" option Verify that the selected prompt template matches the model you're using

-If you're experiencing issues with QodeAssist, you can try resetting the settings to their default values:
+If you're still experiencing issues with QodeAssist, you can try resetting the settings to their default values:
 1. Open Qt Creator settings
 2. Navigate to the "Qode Assist" tab
 3. Click on the "Reset to Defaults" button